metaborg/documentation/source/release/note/vnext.rst

 Eclipse
 ~~~~~~~

-The Premade Eclipse installations have been updated to Eclipse 2020-6.
+* Premade Eclipse installations have been updated from Eclipse Photon to Eclipse 2020-6.
+* Premade Eclipse installations for 32-bit Linux are no longer created.
+* Embedded JRE in premade Eclipse installations has been updated from 8u162 (Oracle JRE) to 8u265-b01 (AdoptOpenJDK).